-Department of Multilateral Affairs and International Securit Arms Control Section E-mail: fdepolo@morh.hr
+Department of Multilateral Affairs and International Security Arms Control Department E-mail: mario.crnkoci@morh.hr

 (Organization, telephones, fax, email) (ONLY FOR THE PURPOSES OF CLARIFICATION)

 1 These reporting formats informally provided by Austria on disk are based on document APLC/MSP.1/1999/L.4 of 31 March 1999, as amended and decided upon by the First Meeting of States Parties to the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction, held in Maputo from 3 to 7 May 1999.
 Tables of formats may be expanded as desired.